For the HIV/AIDS community

 - You can add corrections or comments to the information we have created, by making a request in writing.

-- We can provide you with a list of who has seen or we have shared your records, by making a request in writing. (allow 30-60 days).
+- We can provide you with a list of who has had access to your records, by making a request in writing. (allow 30-60 days).

 - You can file a complaint, in writing, to AIDS Delaware if you believe we have not followed the privacy law or abided by the Notice of Privacy Practices.